spellshift/realm/docs/_docs/user-guide/golem.md

 # Call our tomes function.
 file_list(input_params['path'])
-# `input_params` is a dictionary that's implicitly passed into the eldritch runtime.
+# `input_params` is a dictionary that's implicitly passed into the Eldritch runtime.
 # The key value pairs in input_params is defined by the users answers to the paramdefs in the UI.
 # For example if you specify `name: path` in your `metadata.yml` file the UI will ask the user for
 # a path and then populate the `path` key in `input_params` when the tome runs.